z1dev/zkanji/README.md

 ## Description

 zkanji is an open-source, cross-platform, feature rich Japanese language study suite and dictionary software.
-It is beta, meaning it's features are in place but not fully tested.
+It is beta, meaning its features are in place but not fully tested.
 Use it at your own risk! zkanji has several kanji look-up methods, example sentences for many Japanese words, vocabulary printing, JLPT levels indicated for words and kanji, a spaced-repetition system for studying